trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

 	SMODULES = slave-registers slave-coils
 `

-Example make call would be: `make MMODULES="master-reisters" SMODULES=""`
+Example make call would be: `make MMODULES="master-reisters" SMODULES=""` which would affect in having only master side register operations module compiled.

 `makefile-coverage` builds library all on its own for coverage testing purposes (you probably don't need that, go on).